 Identification and Evaluation of Director Candidates.
-Our Board carefully considers the skills, experiences, and diversity of its members as part of a robust process for director evaluation, education, and refreshment.
+Our Board carefully considers the skills, experiences, and diversity of its members as part of its robust director evaluation and Board refreshment process.
 Even though our Compensation Committee makes recommendations to the Board regarding candidates for election as directors of the Company, all members of the Board are very engaged in the process of, and discussions regarding, refreshment.

 The Compensation Committee maintains formal criteria for selecting director nominees who will best serve the interests of the Company and its stockholders.
 These criteria are described in more detail below under "Board Criteria and Diversity Policy."
 In addition to these requirements, the Compensation Committee also evaluates whether the candidate's skills and experience are complementary to the existing Board members' skills and experience, recognizing that the Board's skills evolve in order to align with the Company's strategy as well as emerging risks and opportunities.
-Some or all of the members of the Compensation Committee interview candidates that meet the criteria and the Compensation Committee selects nominees that it believes best suit the needs of the Board.
+Some or all of the members of the Compensation Committee interview candidates that meet the criteria, and the Compensation Committee selects nominees that it believes best suit the needs of the Board.

-Since 2014, the Board has embarked upon a thoughtful and deliberate process of Board refreshment, resulting in the election of five new directors.
-This process has involved participation of all directors to take advantage of their broad range of expertise and experience as part of the decision-making process.
+As a result of the Board's thoughtful and deliberate process of refreshment, the Board has elected five new directors since 2014.
+This process has involved the participation of all directors to take advantage of their broad range of expertise and experience as part of the decision-making process.

-From time to time, the Compensation Committee may engage the services of an executive search firm to assist in identifying and evaluating candidates for the Board.
+The Compensation Committee has retained and pays fees to an executive search firm to assist in identifying and evaluating director candidates for the Board.
 The Compensation Committee will consider qualified candidates for director nominees suggested by the Company's stockholders.
 Stockholders can suggest qualified candidates for director nominees by writing to the Corporate Secretary of the Company at One Edwards Way, Irvine, California 92614.
 Submissions received that meet the criteria described below are forwarded to the Compensation Committee for further review and consideration.
 The Compensation Committee does not intend to evaluate candidates proposed by stockholders any differently than other candidates.